Redwood (Bar Harbor, Maine)

-Redwood is a historic summer house at 10 Barberry Lane in Bar Harbor, Maine.
+Redwood is a historic summer house at 10 Barberry Lane in Bar Harbor, Maine, United States.
 Designed by William Ralph Emerson and built in 1879, it was the first Shingle style house built in Bar Harbor, and is one of the oldest of the style in the nation.
 The house was listed on the National Register of Historic Places in 1978.

 Description

 Redwood is set near the southeastern end of Barberry Lane, south of the main village of Bar Harbor, on a point north of Cromwell Cove that overlooks Frenchman Bay.
 It is a large 2 1/2-story wood-frame structure with a roughly cruciform plan, set on a fieldstone foundation.
 It has a long north–south axis with roughly centered projections to the east (facing the water) and the west (facing toward the street).
 The western projection is gabled-roofed, with a second-floor chamber set above a porte-cochere which shelters the main entrance.
-To its right a tall two-story window rises to a small gabled peak, with an elaborately-decorated brick Queen Anne style chimney to its right.
+To its right a tall two-story window rises to a small gabled peak, with an elaborately decorated brick Queen Anne style chimney to its right.
 The eastern projection has a polygonal shape, with a semi-pyramidal roofline.
 The southern elevation has a recessed Palladian window set in a half-timbered upper section.
 An enclosed single-story polygonal porch projects from the southeast corner of the building.
 The interior of the house is richly decorated with woodwork.